-"No-twist Munter" for Hanging Rap on Double 5.5mm Spyderline
+"No-twist Munter" and Supermunter for Hanging Rap on Double 5.5mm Spyderline

 This idea comes from Alpine Savy, and is really a supermunter with the brake strands not run through the biner; but the amount of friction is somewhat adjustable (by hand position) and less, compared to a supermunter.